ITensor/website/docs/classes/index.md

   `operator!=(Index other) -> bool`

-  Two Index objects are equal if they are copies of the same original Index (have the same id) and have the same prime level.
+  Comparison operators: two Index objects are equal if they are copies of the same original Index (have the same id) and have the same prime level.

 * `operator<(Index other) -> bool`